Onto-Med/top-deployment/docs/administration/administration.md

 ```

 There is also an option to upload specific formats to create a data source that is directly stored in the backend database.
-This is currently only available for testing repositories and only FHIR and CSV files are supported.
+This is currently only available for testing repositories and only FHIR and CSV files are supported (see Figure 1).
 However, after the upload has finished, you can enable the data source for any organization.
 Navigate to the organization page and select "Manage"->"Data sources" to do so.